 As well, as time goes by people come and go from the organization, and the original vision for how the business would conduct itself can often get lost.

-One day he jokingly (but 1/2 seriously) said to me: "Let's stop all this employee involvement.
+One day he jokingly (but half seriously) said to me: "Let's stop all this employee involvement.
 It takes too long.
 It's far quicker just to tell people what to do".

 Even though I empathized with him, I was able to have a discussion with him that went something like this:

-As you know, we believe our Business Results are driven by our Values, and one of our Values is Flexibility.
-We chose this Value because we know that it powers the behaviors, that enable us to more rapidly and easily achieve our goals.
+As you know, we believe our Values drive our business results.
+One of our Values is Flexibility.
+We chose this Value because we know that it powers the behaviors, that enable us to more rapidly and readily achieve our goals.
 Some of the guiding principles around Flexibility that we identified were:

 People are Flexible when they:

-If we were to stop involving people in the decision-making process, and keeping information up to them, we may risk losing the value of Flexibility.
-In the short term we may not notice a difference, other than decisions get made faster, but over the long term we'll definitely have team members who are less engaged, committed and involved with the business.
+If we were to stop involving people in the decision-making process, and keeping information up to them, we might risk diminishing the value of Flexibility.
+In the short term we may not notice a difference, other than decisions get made faster.
+However, over the long term we'll definitely have team members who are less engaged, committed and involved with the business.

 I probably wasn't quite as articulate or formal as that -- but that was the intent of the conversation!

-But also took heat out of the conversation, because we traced it back to something that was solid ... our organizational design choices ... not just my opinion!
+But it also took any heat out of the conversation, because we traced it back to something that was solid ... our organizational design choices ... not just my opinion!

-With the ability to refer back to guiding principles, when a significant design choice is proposed - such as stopping employee involvement - you are able to ensure that short-term and convenient choices, don't have a long-term negative impact on the outcomes the business wants to achieve.
+With the ability to refer back to guiding principles, when a significant design choice is proposed - such as stopping employee involvement - you can ensure that short-term and convenient choices, don't have a negative impact on the long-term outcomes the business wants to achieve.

-And the interesting aside to the story above is that this Team Leader went on to become a very senior Leader within the Colgate world -- and if he hadn't fully 'got' the importance of thinking through design choices and understanding the power of principles in the effective running of the business, he may well have, unwittingly, changed the culture for entire divisions.
+The interesting aside to the story above is that this Team Leader went on to become a very senior Leader within the Colgate world.
+If he hadn't fully 'got' the importance of thinking through design choices and understanding the power of principles in the effective running of the business, he might well have, unwittingly, changed the culture for entire divisions.

 When industrial organizations first came into being, specialization was the name of the game.
 A person was expected to do only one task and get very good at that task.

-This design choice lead to one-man-one-job thinking that was the hallmark of organizations throughout the latter half of last century.
-And which meant we ended up with demarcation and inflexibility in the workplace.
+This design choice led to one-man-one-job thinking that was the hallmark of organizations throughout the latter half of the 20th century.
+This meant we ended up with demarcation and inflexibility in the workplace.